Code-Institute-Submissions/ucd-p1-patrick-barry-photography/README.md

 * As someone looking for a wedding photographer,<br>
 Ann Walsh from Bandon wants to find a photographer that<br>
-stands out from the crowd among the hundreds that she sees online.<br>
+stands out from the crowd among the hundreds that she sees online.
-<b>Achieved by striking colour scheme and large logo in header</b>

 * As a amateur photographer,<br>
 John Allen wants to quickly see what a photographer deems their<br>
-best work up front and centre on a photography website homepage.<br>
+best work up front and centre on a photography website homepage.
-<b>Achieved by photography categories being identified by an image</b>

 * As someone looking for a photographer, and not very trusting by nature,<br>
 Mary from Waterford wants to see genuine client testimonials<br>
-which reassure her before committing.<br>
+which reassure her before committing.
-<b>Achieved by client testimonials appearing below relevant photography category</b>

 * As someone who hates all the pinks/purples of most sites that target the wedding industry,<br>
 Kate is always more inclined to stay on a site that is<br>
 beautifully minimal and well designed than one that is “pretty in pink”<br>
-and full of endless services/offers.<br>
+and full of endless services/offers.
-<b>Achieved by neutral colour scheme appealing to both men and women, and by less frills overall</b>

 https://github.com/barra1212/ucd-p1-patrick-barry-photography/blob/master/documentation/user-stories.pdf